Looking for a rough and tough beef jerky made for a REAL man? You just found it. Bourbon + Beef Jerky = A Super Manly Beef Snack!

 - While the meat is in the freezer, combine the bourbon, liquid smoke, Prague Powder #1, molasses, brown sugar, black pepper, soy sauce, & worcestershire sauce in a blender.
 Mix well.

 - Remove the meat from the freezer and slice ¼" strips with the grain and tenderize with a meat mallet.
 Cut against the grain for an easier chew.
+Or skip the freezing phase and use a Jerky Slicer for evenly sliced strips.

 - Add sliced beef to the mixture and marinate for 6-24 hours in the refrigerator.